European Youth Capital

 European Youth Capital is an initiative by the European Youth Forum and is awarded for a period of one year.
 The first capital was chosen in 2009.
 Since 2014, the Congress of Local and Regional Authorities of the Council of Europe is an official partner the European Youth Capital title.
-The current capital for the 2025 calendar year is Lviv, Ukraine.
+The current capital for the 2026 calendar year is Tromsø, Norway.
+It is the northernmost city to ever hold the title, with a programme focused on climate resilience, youth participation in the Arctic, and the inclusion of indigenous Sámi culture.

 Goals

-The European Youth Capital aims in promoting intra-European co-operation between young people.
+The European Youth Capital aims to promote intra-European co-operation between young people.
 Among the most important aspects of the institution is the betterment of everyday life of the youth in the city selected as youth capital, not just for the duration of the festivities, but in the long term.
 Additionally, participation of the youth in the design and implementation of the plans for each capital of youth is encouraged by the EYC.
 Ensuring that the youth are informed and actively involved in society and given opportunities for a better future is also a priority for the EYC initiative.
 Tourism and increased international prestige are some of the additional benefits of being named European Youth Capital.